CMS technology lookup

 Detect website CMS with our Chrome Extension

-If you want to detect a website CMS automatically, we have a Chrome extension that does this.
+If you want to automatically detect a website’s CMS, we have a Chrome extension that does so.

 Go to our Stackcrawler Chrome extension page and install the extension there.